b-cubed-eu/invasimapr/README.md

 # print(combined)  # display in console
 ```

-> **Note**:
->
-> - In this way you can change the order or arrangement of panels
+> **Note**: In this way you can change the order or arrangement of
-> - Replace individual plots with customised versions (e.g., change
+> panels, replace individual plots with customised versions (e.g.,
->   themes or colours)
-> - Combine them with other figures in your workflow
+> change themes or colours), and/or combine them with other figures in
+> your workflow

 ------------------------------------------------------------------------